jjang3/IOCS_Anon/README.md

-# Architecture-agnostic Redirect Compartmentalization System (ARCS)
+# IOCS
-Repository for the ARCS project
+Repository for the IOCS project

 ## Available branches: